selvataas/LettuceDetect/README.md

   <br><em>Because even AI needs a reality check! 🥬</em>
 </p>

 LettuceDetect is a lightweight and efficient tool for detecting hallucinations in Retrieval-Augmented Generation (RAG) systems.
 It identifies unsupported parts of an answer by comparing it to the provided context.
-The tool is trained and evaluated on the [RAGTruth](https://aclanthology.org/2024.acl-long.585/) dataset and leverages [ModernBERT](https://github.com/AnswerDotAI/ModernBERT) for long-context processing, making it ideal for tasks requiring extensive context windows.
+The tool is trained and evaluated on the [RAGTruth](https://aclanthology.org/2024.acl-long.585/) dataset and leverages [ModernBERT](https://github.com/AnswerDotAI/ModernBERT) for English and [EuroBERT](https://huggingface.co/blog/EuroBERT/release) for multilingual support, making it ideal for tasks requiring extensive context windows.

 Our models are inspired from the [Luna](https://aclanthology.org/2025.coling-industry.34/) paper which is an encoder-based model and uses a similar token-level approach.